 Your gift - at any level - is vital because it immediately addresses our areas of greatest need.

-In several recent years, CSE alumnus Rob Short and his wife Emer Dooley have provided CSE Annual Fund gifts that the Chair has used to support Professor Gaetano Borriello's Capstone Design Course in embedded systems.
-Rob and Emer's generosity has made it possible to acquire advanced hardware components for specific projects, enabling students to tackle projects of a sophistication that simply would not be possible without private support.
+Alumnus Rob Short and his wife, Emer Dooley, have provided Annual Fund gifts that the chair used to support Professor Gaetano Borriello's Capstone Design Course in embedded systems.
+Rob and Emer's generosity made it possible to acquire advanced hardware components for specific projects, enabling students to tackle projects of a sophistication that simply would not be possible without private support.
 The W.T.
-Baxter Computer Engineering Laboratory in the Allen Center provides a wonderful new home for this activity, making support such as Rob's and Emer's even more important.
+Baxter Computer Engineering Laboratory in the Allen Center provides a wonderful home for this activity, making support such as Rob's and Emer's even more important.